blakerscott/drupal_portfolio/README.md

 ## Description

-This project is a basic web app, build for the purpose of demonstrating proficiency creating custom modules.
+This project was built for the purpose of demonstrating proficiency creating custom modules.
 The task given was to create a version of the Caesar Cipher with form validation.

 ## Setup/Installation Requirements

 ### Setup of databases

-1. Clone this repository from https://github.com/blakerscott/DrupalCodeReviewWeek1.
+1. Clone this repository from https://github.com/blakerscott/drupal_portfolio.
 2. Open MAMP.
 If you do not already have it, you can download it here:            https://www.mamp.info/en/
 3. Point MAMP at the project directory.
 4. Create the following Database user: